dduneau/website/content/home/lab-intro.md

 ![Lab banner](/media/lab-banner.jpg)

-Our lab seeks to understand why individuals within a given species respond differently to infection.
-We combine evolutionary biology, functional genetics, genomics, and mathematical modelling to study host-parasite interactions.
+Our lab seeks to understand why individuals — and in particular males and females — respond differently to infection, and how this variation fuels the evolution of infectious diseases.
+We combine functional genetics, genomics, and mathematical modelling to study host-parasite interactions and how the environment shapes them.